 - Calculating the mortality rate of the cohort.

 - Understanding disparities based on race or ethnicity.

 The COVID-19 Summary Table data originates from the MGB COVID-19 Data Mart found in the Enclave which contains vast amounts of patient data originating from the RPDR and EDW.
-The MGB COVID-19 Data Mart cohort will remain static after 6/21/2020 but new patient data will be updated weekly.

 How to access it?

 Request for access to the Shared File Area (SFA) is required to view the COVID19 Summary Table.
 An IRB Protocol covering research of all patients tested or flagged for COVID19 and associated data elements (including PHI) is necessary for the request to be reviewed and provisioned appropriately.